Paulista General Language: 19th and 20th century

-In the 19th century, even with the intense dissemination of the Portuguese language among the Paulista population, it was still possible to hear, albeit sporadically and only in the older generation, the Paulista language.
-In 1853, the politician and historian José Inocêncio Alves Alvim, says, having consulted some old men who still remember indigenous words of the Paulista language.
-We can infer from Alves Alvim's statement that in 1853, in the surroundings of the city of Iguape, the Paulista language, although it was no longer common among the population of the region, was still present in the memory of the older generation.
-In Curitiba, words from the paulista language were also used, sometimes accompanied by the Portuguese language, as António de Alcântara Machado describes, referring to the paulista term "Ahiva" (English: bad):
+In the 19th century, even with the intense dissemination of the Portuguese language among the Paulista population, it was still possible to hear, albeit sporadically and only in the older generation, the Paulista General Language.
+In 1853, the politician and historian José Inocêncio Alves Alvim, says, having consulted some old men who still remember indigenous words of the Paulista General Language.
+We can infer from Alves Alvim's statement that in 1853, in the surroundings of the city of Iguape, the Paulista General Language, although it was no longer common among the population of the region, was still present in the memory of the older generation.
+In Curitiba, words from the Paulista General Language were also used, sometimes accompanied by the Portuguese language, as António de Alcântara Machado describes, referring to the paulista term "Ahiva" (English: bad):

 Travelling to the sources of the São Francisco River and the Goiás Province, Augustin Saint-Hilaire presents 48 paulista words, collected by him at the beginning of the 19th century in zambo communities in the Minas Gerais Province.

-Currently
+Current history

 Disappearance

-At the end of the 18th century the Portuguese crown, under the management of Sebastião José de Carvalho e Melo, Marquis of Pombal, banned the use of the Paulista language, severely punishing those who used it, imposing, from then on, the Portuguese language in Brazil, to ensure Portugal's unity and identity as a nation, bringing the idea of a homogeneous and stable language.
-However, few people from the colony could attend schools, which leads to the reasoning that, in homes, informal meetings, and in everyday life, the Paulista language continued to be spoken normally, only disappearing completely at the beginning of the 20th century, with the great wave of European migration.
-While in the capitals this language had fallen into disuse, in the interior it was still alive, and there are hypotheses that the Paulista language gave origin to the caipira dialect, spoken in the caipira cultural belt, known as Paulistania.
+At the end of the 18th century, the Portuguese crown, under the management of Sebastião José de Carvalho e Melo, Marquis of Pombal, banned the use of the Paulista General Language, severely punishing those who used it, imposing, from then on, the Portuguese language in Brazil, to ensure Portugal's unity and identity as a nation, bringing the idea of a homogeneous and stable language.
+However, few people from the colony could attend schools, which leads to the reasoning that, in homes, informal meetings, and in everyday life, the Paulista General Language continued to be spoken normally, only disappearing completely at the beginning of the 20th century, with the great wave of European migration.
+While in the capitals this language had fallen into disuse, in the interior it was still alive, and there are hypotheses that the Paulista General Language gave origin to the Caipira dialect, spoken in the Caipira cultural belt, known as Paulistania.

 Records

-The main known document of the Paulista language is the Dicionário de Verbos, undated and of unknown author, compiled and published by Carl Friedrich Philipp von Martius in his Glossaria linguarum brasiliensium, under the name of "Tupi austral".
+The main known document of the Paulista General Language is the Dicionário de Verbos, undated and of unknown author, compiled and published by Carl Friedrich Philipp von Martius in his Glossaria linguarum brasiliensium, under the name of "Austral Tupi".
 This document was given to Martius by Ferdinand Denis, an important French historian and bibliographer who lived in the Kingdom of Brazil from 1816 to 1821.
 Besides the documents mentioned above, there is also a statement by Couto de Magalhães, in the introduction to the Avá-Canoeiro vocabulary, in which the author states that many of the names contained in the vocabulary are currently current among the paulistas of the people, called caipira.
-There were still, in the mid-nineteenth century, several expressions of the Paulista language in the discourse of the caipira people of São Paulo Province.
+There were still, in the mid-nineteenth century, several expressions of the Paulista General Language in the discourse of the caipira people of São Paulo Province.